avinashbhat/avinashbhat.github.io/_posts/2020-09-28-Using-Argumentation-Models-to-Model-Issue-Threads.md

 <br>

 ## Argumentation Analysis
 It's best to go through the paper for issue selection and the reasoning behind it.
-I will skip the section as it is straight forward to understand.
+I will skip the section as it is straightforward to understand.

 ### Argumentation Model Adaption
 While a simple claim-premise model can assure a better accuracy for classification, having a full model of argumentation can identify how the contributors can reason out the solutions for usability issues and prioritize them.